addinar/toxicity-detector/README.md

 ## **Tech Stack**
 Frontend: Created with React
 Backend: Powered using Flask server
 ML: DistilBERT transformers model which uses transfer learning and further trained using Torch on 20,000 comments.
-Trained on (Google Colab)[https://colab.research.google.com/drive/1gfbBc1hSW60OOB7IIjpzwmpEYMBt-PlH?usp=sharing].
+Trained on [Google Colab](https://colab.research.google.com/drive/1gfbBc1hSW60OOB7IIjpzwmpEYMBt-PlH?usp=sharing).

 ## **How It Works**
 [Diagram 1](https://imgur.com/a/oN24cRa)